 In a time of increasing fragmentation, connecting across perspectives, places, and sectors matters more than ever.
 To mark 60 years, SNV gathered global voices at the Peace Palace to reflect on where development goes next.
 The collective sentiment was clear: the future must be rooted in justice, humility, innovation, and above all in empowering people to lead their own transformations.

 Poverty is the biggest prison on earth.
-As long as people are poor, justice, peace and democracy mean nothing.
+As long as people are poor, justice, peace, and democracy mean nothing.

 Victor Ochen